fluid-project/infusion/README.md

 ##How Do I Create an Infusion Package?##

-Strictly speaking, Infusion can be used directly from source.
-However, you may want to minimize on round trips to the server and on file size.
-With this in mind, you will likely want to create source and minified versions of the concatenated JavaScript files by using the grunt build described below.
-Additionally you'll also be able to remove any unneed features and libraries that you may already have in your project.
+Strictly speaking, Infusion can be used directly from source (i.e. by including each individual required file).
+However, for simplicity and performance reasons, you may wish to create a concatenated, minified file.
+The Grunt build options described below will also allow you to remove any unneeded features or libraries that you may already have in your project.

 ###Dependencies###